Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Ask your question to a neurologist for free

 Irina Martynova.
-Graduated from the Voronezh State Medical University.
+Graduated from Voronezh State Medical University named after.
 N.N.
 Burdenko.
-Clinical intern and neurologist of BUZ VO \"Moscow Polyclinic\".
+Clinical resident and neurologist of the BUZ VO \"Moscow Polyclinic\".

 The drug is produced in India.

-Release form
+Release forms

 There are several forms of release: